Antuco incident: Political response

 The Antuco incident was the Chilean military's worst peacetime disaster since the Alpatacal tragedy of 1927, where 12 cadets died in Argentina during a visit for the country's independence day celebrations.
-The Antuco tragedy sparked calls for the abolition of compulsory military service in Chile.
+The Antuco incident sparked calls for the abolition of compulsory military service in Chile.

-Memorial plaque honoring the victims of the tragedy.
+Memorial plaque honoring the victims of the incident.

 Military sanctions

 The military investigation into the incident led to the sanctioning of nine officers for their role in the ill-fated training, which was described as an exercise that "never should have been carried out."
 Three senior officers—Major Patricio Cereceda, Lieutenant Colonel Luis Pineda, and Colonel Roberto Mercado—were forced to retire.
 Additionally, six junior officers received jail sentences ranging from two to ten days and were reprimanded.
-Ten soldiers were commended for their efforts during the tragedy.
+Ten soldiers were commended for their efforts during the incident.

 General Rodolfo González, Commander of Chile's Division III, resigned as a matter of honor, assuming responsibility for the actions of his subordinates.

 Judicial proceedings

-Six individuals faced civilian inquiries related to the tragedy.
+Six individuals faced civilian inquiries related to the incident.
 Major Patricio Cereceda was the only officer sentenced, receiving five years in Punta Peuco Prison.
 He was granted parole on November 3, 2011, after serving three years and nine months of his sentence.